niclake/niclake.github.io/src/posts/2009/2009-04-07-the-best-day-in-sports.md

 title: "The Best Day in Sports"
 date: "2009-04-07"
 tags:
-  - "baseball"
+  - "Baseball"
-  - "basketball"
+  - "Basketball"
-  - "mlb"
+  - "MLB"
-  - "ncaa-basketball"
+  - "Basketball"
 ---

 That's right, you heard me.
 The Best Day in Sports.
 Usually, at least.